-- 1. Provide the Commanding Officer with the e-mail generated by the FRNS granting approval for the foreign national guest's visit.
-This e-mail will identify the guest's DSN and will serve as evidence that the requirements of NAO 207-12 have been complied with. - 2.
+1. Provide the Commanding Officer with the email generated by the Servicing Security Office granting approval for the foreign national guest's visit.
+(For NMFS-sponsored guests, this email will be transmitted by FNRS.)
+This email will

+- identify the guest's DSN and will serve as evidence that the requirements of NAO 207-12 have been complied with. - 2.
 Escorts The Chief Scientist is responsible to provide escorts to comply with NAO 207-12 Section 5.10, or as required by the vessel's DOC/OSY Regional Security Officer. - 3.
-Ensure all non-foreign national members of the scientific party receive the briefing on Espionage Indicators (NAO 207-12 Appendix A) at least annually or as required by the servicing Regional Security Officer. - 4.
+Ensure all non-foreign national members of the scientific party receive the briefing on Espionage Indicators (NAO 207-12 Appendix A) at least annually or as required by the Servicing Security Office. - 4.
 Export Control Ensure that approved controls are in place for any technologies that are subject to Export Administration Regulations (EAR).